Music Videos

 That’s why the song resonates with people like Marc and me, who always thought of ourselves as countercultural.
 “Boys of Summer” is punk in spirit.
 It’s also folk, and rock.
 Genre doesn’t matter, because the power doesn’t come from Henley—it comes from the listener, who can hear the song at sixteen and fully inhabit it decades later.

 Henley wasn’t the first pop musician to write about aging.
 Pete Townshend had been circling it for years, most explicitly in “Slit Skirts” — a far cry from his youthful battle cry: I hope I die before I get old.
 But “Boys of Summer” has more in common with the Pretenders’ wrenching “Back on the Chain Gang,” with its ache for people who won’t, or can’t, return.
 Taylor Swift, more recently, has built an entire catalog of lost ages, each memory a time bomb waiting to detonate.
 It’s hard not to hear echoes of “Boys of Summer” in “Seven” or “August.”
-Still, she exists far from Bennington in the 1980s, from a generation that treated corporate platforms as a moral failure.
+Still, she exists far from Bennington in the 1980s, from a generation that treated corporate platforms as a failure of principals.

 But many Bennington-adjacent works—Less Than Zero among them—were products of conglomerates.
 That doesn’t weaken them.
 It proves that platform doesn’t determine meaning.
 It was true of MTV in 1984, and it’s true here.
 Henley has been a wealthy musician for most of his life.
 He’ll never have underground credibility.
 But memory erases those distinctions.
 In the past, where we converge more than we diverge, it all becomes irrelevant.